AMWA-TV/bcp-004-01/docs/Receiver Capabilities.md

 ### Substreams

-The `urn:x-nmos:substreams` attribute allows MUX receivers to indicate per substream constraints.
+The `urn:x-nmos:substreams` attribute allows mux Receivers to indicate per substream constraints.

 The substreams are represented as a JSON array containing substream JSON objects.